gardener/gardener/docs/development/monitoring-stack.md

 * **summary**: A short description of the issue.
 * **description**: A detailed explanation of the issue with hints to the possible root causes and the impact assessment of the issue.

-In addtion, each alert must contain the following labels:
+In addition, each alert must contain the following labels:

 * **type**
   * `shoot`: Components running on the Shoot worker nodes in the `kube-system` namespace.